In this article:

 Monitor Your Credit for Medical Collections

 Generally, medical bills don't get reported to the credit bureaus unless your account is sent to collections.
 But even then, medical collections are treated differently from other types of collections.
 The credit bureaus wait 365 days before allowing unpaid medical debts to appear on credit reports, giving you time to correct errors and sort out payments from your insurance provider.
-Paid medical collection accounts do not appear on your reports or are removed once they are paid.
+Paid medical collection accounts and accounts under $500 do not appear on your reports or are removed once they are paid.

 Additionally, recent versions of common credit scoring models give less weight to unpaid medical collections than other types of collections.
 After all, unlike some other types of debt, you don't get to choose whether you get sick.